SeanKilleen/seankilleen.github.io/_posts/2021-07-07-how-to-automate-aws-cloudfront-distribution-folder-changes-when-deploying-a-static-web-site.md

 * **Using `sed` to do a regex find/replace**: Prior to using `jq`, I attempted to use `sed` to accomplish the find/replace.
 I spent a long time looking into the right regex to use, only to discover that `sed` doesn't easily support multi-line regex.
 * **Using Perl for a multi-line regex**: I've never been great at Perl.
 This time was no exception.
-* **Some incorrect approaches to `jq`**: I hit a wall a few times understanfing `jq`'s synta but [StackOverflow came to my rescue.](https://stackoverflow.com/questions/68074046/how-can-i-output-the-whole-document-in-jq-while-replacing-an-item-based-on-a-fie/68074394)
+* **Some incorrect approaches to `jq`**: I hit a wall a few times understanding `jq`'s syntax but [StackOverflow came to my rescue.](https://stackoverflow.com/questions/68074046/how-can-i-output-the-whole-document-in-jq-while-replacing-an-item-based-on-a-fie/68074394)

 Thinking about this more deeply led me to `jq` when I realized I didn't want to find/replace -- I wanted to modify the structure of a JSON document.
 That's the purpose of `jq`.